Blog

-Comparing the Top Open Source Databases and Data Technologies of 2024
+Comparing the Top Open Source Databases and Big Data Technologies of 2025

 Databases and data technologies are one of the fastest growing areas in open source.
-Today’s leading open source data technologies exceed the capabilities of traditional databases, and many organizations rely on multiple technologies to stream data, create analytics, and integrate data from various sources.
-Given the massive amount of data being created and processed by modern applications, finding the right database for your needs is more important than ever before.
+Today’s leading open source data technologies exceed the capabilities of traditional databases, and 90% of organizations rely on multiple technologies to stream data, create analytics, and integrate data from various sources.
+Given the massive amount of data being created and processed by modern applications, finding the right software for your needs is more important than ever before.

-In this blog, we look at the top open source databases and data technologies, according to the 2,000+ OSS users surveyed for our 2024 State of Open Source Report.
+In this blog, we look at the top open source databases and data technologies, as well as challenges unique to companies handing Big Data (massive datasets) from the latest State of Open Source Report.

-Organizations Are Investing Heavily in Open Source Data Technologies
+Organizations Continue to Invest in Open Source Data Technologies

 Which Open Source Data Technologies Does Your Organization Use Today?